KellenSmith/TaskMaster/README.md

 - expiredMembership@email.com

 At the time of writing i've prepped the database with accounts, events a.s.o to show off what the TaskMaster can do.
 Feel free to change things around.
 I can easily reset the database.
+The test accounts have been set up with various roles and permissions to help you explore the application.
+The event-related roles refer to the event "Test Event" happening on 2025-08-26 in the calendar.

+The TaskMaster helps out by sending automatic emails related to events, orders, and user actions.
+The email will be sent to the address of the relevant user.
+If you want to test it, feel free to enter an email you have access to.

 For payments, use the following test data: